Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 ---

-**📝 Section Summary:** This section provides a systematic framework for identifying the six major sources of bias in AI systems, with priority levels and specific detection methods for each source.
+**📝 Section Summary:** This section provides a systematic framework for identifying the major sources of bias in AI systems, with priority levels and specific detection methods for each source.

 **⏭️ Next Action:** Proceed to [Section 4: Measuring Fairness - The Technical Audit](./section-4-measuring-fairness.md) to learn how to quantitatively measure and validate fairness issues in your AI systems.